Antony74/gyrovector/README.md

 - [Gyrovectors (GitHub)](https://github.com/joshgreaves/Gyrovectors) - JavaScript example - Playing with Gyrovectors.
 - [Hyperbolica (YouTube)](https://www.youtube.com/playlist?list=PLh9DXIT3m6N4qJK9GKQB3yk61tVe6qJvA) - Devlog for the non-Euclidean game Hyperbolica.
 - [HyperEngine (GitHub)](https://github.com/HackerPoet/HyperEngine) - The Non-Euclidean Unity Backend for Hyperbolica.

+Another way to make a gyrovector space look flat is to zoom in far enough.
+That means we can never know our universe is Euclidean; it might be that we simply have not zoomed out far enough.